bernabe9/redux-react-session/README.md

 );
 ```

-#### isLogged : Promise(currentSession:Object)
+### isLogged : Promise(currentSession:Object)
-Check if exists a session persited in the localStorage
+Check if exists a session persisted in the localStorage

 Example:
 ```javascript